szymontyburek/API-Business-Search/README.md

 ### Solutions:

-1) Using try/except block to show an error message that I wrote
+1) Using try/except blocks to show an error messages that I wrote

 2) Researching the API reference page on Yelp’s developer portal to understand their status codes